nrfconnect/sdk-nrf/doc/nrf/ug_thread_tools.rst

 Typically, a Border Router solution consists of the following parts:

 * Application based on the :ref:`thread_architectures_designs_cp_ncp` design or its :ref:`thread_architectures_designs_cp_rcp` variant compatible with the IEEE 802.15.4 standard.
-  This application can be implemented for example on an nRF52 device.
+  This application can be implemented, for example, on an nRF52 device.
 * Host-side application, usually implemented on a more powerful device with incorporated Linux-based operating system.

-|NCS| does not provide the complete Thread Border Router solution.
+|NCS| does not provide a complete Thread Border Router solution.
-For development purposes, you can use `OpenThread Border Router`_ , an open-source Border Router implementation that you can set up either on your PC using Docker or on Raspberry Pi.
+For development purposes, you can use `OpenThread Border Router`_, an open-source Border Router implementation that you can set up either on your PC using Docker or on Raspberry Pi.
 OpenThread Border Router is compatible with Nordic Semiconductor devices.

 .. _ug_thread_tools_wpantund: